josteink/noname-parts/README.md

 ## TODO

 * Add ability to configure touch-pad.
-* Add ability to force-mount MicroSD-cardswhich vold is unable to handle (like exfat).
+* Add ability to force-mount MicroSD-cards which vold is unable to handle (like exfat).
 * Add update-detection and download.
 Should check for releases on pre-made index on server.

 ### Update-detection

-Should be able to automatically filter on device, build-type (from CM-version) and have a preference for wheter to check for updates, and wheter tabletUI should be required before an new update is interesting.
+Should be able to automatically filter on device, build-type (from CM-version) and have a preference for whether to check for updates, and whether tabletUI should be required before an new update is interesting.

 ## License